hyperfiddle/electric-fiddle/src/docs_site/blog/y20250112_data_browser.md

 !fn-src[dustingetz.entity-browser0/BrowsePath]()

-Lets focus on the recursion (the recursive call is on L13).
+Lets focus on the recursion (the recursive call is on L8).

-* `Block` renders the table picker at the current level, returning the table's current selection state.
+* `Block` renders the table picker at the current level ("locus" means - focused place)
-* `TablePicker!` is not just a virtual scroll table — it is also a *form control*, like `Input!`, `Checkbox!` and implements the same idioms described in the [form explainer tutorial](/tutorial/form_explainer).
-Therefore it returns form payloads (so to speak) and passes them into `Interpreter`, which maps the form state (selections) to `router/Navigate!` side effects (in effect, storing the stack of selection breadcrumbs in the URL).
-* `when-some` is the recursion guard; when more breadcrumbs are added to the URL then we will recur deeper and this is reactive!
+* `when-some` is the recursion guard, the stack we're traversing is stored in the URL
-* `router/pop` makes it so as we descend the stack, we can think about URLs/links relative to the current layer of the stack, i.e., at each layer, a block can push another layer, or close itself, without knowing how deep we are in the stack.
-(The router contains a lens implementation)
+* `router/pop` makes it so as we descend the stack, each `Block` can think about hyperlinks/navigation relative to its current place in the stack, without knowing how deep it is in the stack
-* As we descend, we maintain the java object at that locus *on the server*, right in the middle of the recursion!
+* As we descend, on L7, we maintain the java object at that locus *on the server*, right in the middle of the recursion!
 No problem!
+* The hack on L6 is basically the same as using a React.js key to force a component to be rebuilt if its key changes.
+Here I'm doing it to force each table to be rebuilt (and reload network) if the underlying target object changes.
+This made a consistency glitch go away, todo investigate.

 There are many more interesting things to discuss in this demo but this is probably not the right medium - perhaps a talk.
 The big insight is that, with Electric, **we can now use elementary algorithms & data structures techniques such as recursion and stacks, to model and build richly interactive UIs, for pretty much the first time ever**.
+What other technology can express this recursive structure?

 ## Time cost to build this